 Question 1: Name of Organisation

 PKU Association of Ireland.

 Question 2: Alternative/Previous Names of Organisation

 PKUAI

 Question 3: Date of Change

 N/A as it is alternative name

 Question 4: Organisation's main or registered address

+Diagon and the attacked Constitution of the DKH Association of the Island

 Please see the attached Constitution of the PKU Association of Ireland

 Question 5: Type of Organisation (please tick as appropriate) Type A - (see Note:1) X Type B - (see Note:2) Type C - (see Note:3) Other Further information on organisation type is available on www.governance.ie (additional information is provided at the end of this document) Question 6: Please provide details if you have ticked 'Other' Question 7: Please provide a short description of the nature and purpose of your organisation The aims of the PKU Association of Ireland are: To help and support those affected by PKU and other metabolic disorders that can be managed just like PKU.
 To campaign for additional foodstuffs to be made available on the GMS long term illness card.
 To campaign for additional funding of both the children's and adult metabolic clinics where PKU patients are treated.
 To ensure that all new treatments are made available in Ireland.
-To share tips, advice, stories, and recipes and generally support each other as we learn about this rare condition, helping to make it as easy to manage as possible.
-To strive continuously for the best possible care for people with PKU.
+To share tips, advice, stories, and recipes and generally support each other as we learn about

+• To strive continuously for the best possible care for people with PKU.
 This includes raising awareness of the condition and calling for more proactive and holistic care throughout childhood and into adulthood.